shapiroj18/zips-tips/README.md

 1. `https://t2xjpk.deta.dev/` shows all tips
 2. `https://t2xjpk.deta.dev/random` shows a random tip

+Deployment is updated with `deta deploy` when at the top of the repo.

 ### Runing on your machine locally
 1. `git clone https://github.com/shapiroj18/zips-tips.git`
 2. `cd zips-tips`